Glossary

 Microchimeric

 Including a small percentage of cells from another individual.
-Microchimerism may be due to transplacental transfer of cells between mother and fetus or between two twins.
+Microchimerism may be due to the transplacental transfer of cells between mother and foetus or between foetal twins.

 Narcoleptic

-Narcolepsy is a neurological condition most characterized by a tendency to fall asleep involuntarily during daytime.
+Narcolepsy is a neurological condition most characterised by a tendency to fall asleep involuntarily during daytime.

 Proteolytic